rednblkx/HAP-ESPHome/README.md

 ## 4. HomeKey

+> [!NOTE]
-If you notice an error in the logs that says `Can't decode message length.`, you can safely ignore it.
+> If you notice an error in the logs that says `Can't decode message length.`, you can safely ignore it.
 The project is using a "hijacked" version of the official pn532 component and the message is part of the normal operation of it since it's meant to be used with "regular" NFC Tags.

 ### 4.1 Disclaimer

+> [!WARNING]
-The functionality of Homekey is entirely based on reverse engineering since HomeKit specs stopped being available to hobbyists and therefore the entire functionality or parts of it might or might not break in the future and/or lack official features or any internal implementations.
+> The functionality of Homekey is entirely based on reverse engineering since HomeKit specs stopped being available to hobbyists and therefore the entire functionality or parts of it might or might not break in the future and/or lack official features or any internal implementations.

 ### 4.2 Setup